 I do sales my own way.
 This means a small, carefully curated collection of instruments, both new and pre-owned, that I would personally consider owning and working on.
 If I couldn’t live with it, I can’t expect you to.
 Here is the listing of pianos for sale now.

 Selling your fine piano

-I’m very interested in helping you sell your fine piano.
-I can work with you in a variety of ways, including marketing the piano while it stays in your home or bringing it here to my showroom in Bridgeport CT.
+I may be able to help you sell your fine piano.
+I can work with you in a variety of ways.
 Please call or email to learn more.